Estimated reading time: 4 minutes

 Worm food

-Trouble-shooting your worm farm
+Troubleshooting your worm farm

-And then sit back and enjoy the lovely “black gold” your worms produce – the finest compost/soil conditioner you’ll ever see!
+Then you just need to sit back and enjoy the lovely “black gold” your worms produce – the finest compost/soil conditioner you’ll ever see!

 Related Articles